A to Z Information

 - There is a lost property box in both hubs.
 Students regularly move about both hubs, so we advise looking in both lost property boxes for missing items.

-- Our treatment room is managed by Gail Greenslade, our office administrator
+- Our treatment room is managed by Gail Greenslade, our school administrator

-- In the case of an accident basic first aid will be administered.
+- In the case of an accident, basic first aid will be administered.
 In the case of more serious issues parents will be contacted.
-In the case of emergencies the student will be taken to the doctor or hospital.
+In the case of emergencies the student will be taken to the doctor

-- All medication to be administered at school is to be handed in to Gail, our office administrator.
-A medication form will be completed to ensure we have clear instructions for administering the medication.
+- All medication to be administered at school is to be handed in to Gail, our school administrator.
+A medication form will need to be completed to ensure we have clear instructions for administering the medication.

 - Children and staff will supervise the road crossing before school from 8:40-9am, and after school from 2:55-3:15pm

-- An adult will always be at the crossing supervising roat patrol
+- An adult will always be at the crossing supervising road patrol

 First morning session: 9:00-11:00am